phac-nml/biohansel/docs/source/user-docs/input.rst

 Input
 =====

-This section describes the main input files that are needed to run BioHansel along with the various methods avaliavble to analyze datasets using the tool.
+This section describes the main input files that are needed to run BioHansel along with the various methods available to analyze datasets using the tool.

 The three input files are: